-Hosted by Madison Audubon and the Wisconsin Council of the Blind and Visually Impaired
+Hosted by Badgerland Bird Alliance (formerly Madison Audubon) and the Wisconsin Council of the Blind & Visually Impaired

 Learning to Identify Birds without Relying on Sight

-The first session will focus on techniques and context, as well as introduce some of the most common bird songs heard in early May in southern Wisconsin.
-The second session will focus on strengthening your listen-memory skills and strategies for picking a song out of a chorus.
+The first session focuses on techniques and context, as well as introduce some of the most common bird songs heard in early May in southern Wisconsin.
+The second session focuses on strengthening your listen-memory skills and strategies for picking a song out of a chorus.
 While the class content is geared for Wisconsinites, the skills and techniques learned in this class can be transferred anywhere!

 If you have any questions, please call Kathleen Callen at (608) 237-8120 or email her at KCallen@WCBlind.org.